 • Sign the check over to someone else

 As a last resort, you can sign the check over to someone you trust and ask them to cash it for you.
 This creates a third-party check.
-However, if you choose this option, keep in mind that many banks will require verification that original payee authorized the signing over of the check, by having the original payee present and presenting their ID.
-Read about how to endorse a check to have a friend cash it for you.
+However, if you choose this option, keep in mind that many banks will require verification that the original payee authorized the signing over of the check by having the original payee present and presenting their ID.
+Read about how to endorse a check to have someone you trust cash it for you.

 If you want a basic checking account with no monthly maintenance fee, or an interest-earning checking account, we've got the options that are right for you.